Sathya4683/QuizLang/README.md

    - Use the file uploader in the app to upload a PDF, DOCX, or CSV file.

 2. **Enter your Google Gemini API Key**:
-   - Paste your Google Gemini API key when prompted.
+   - Use the default API key or Paste your Google Gemini API key by selecting the appropriate radio button .

 3. **Get the Answers**:
    - The app will automatically extract answers to exam-related questions from the uploaded document.